vafakaramzadegan/kill-old-containers/README.md

 # kill-old-containers
-By using this script, you can easily remove docker containers which have been running more than a specific time.
+By using this script, you can easily remove docker containers which have been running for more than a specific time.

 The only option Docker provides is `$ docker container prune`. this just removes containers that are already stopped. however, there are situations that you might want to remove an active container.